sezna/nps/other/ERRORS_AND_WARNINGS.md

 ## Config Must be an Object

-Your `package-scripts.js`, `package-scripts.yml`, or whatever you specified as the `--config` must be an object or a function that returns an object.
+Your `package-scripts.js`, `package-scripts.yml`, or whatever you specified as the `--config` must be a nopn-empty object or a function that returns a non-empty object.

 ### To Fix: